bertomartin/nickjj.github.io/_posts/2016-04-14-alpine-based-docker-images-make-a-difference-in-real-world-apps.md

 For typical code changes which is what 99% of your changes will be, the build time will be nearly identical with both versions.

-### Is Alpine worth it?

 Is it worth the occasional build time increases to ship around a 117MB image instead of one that's over 300MB?
 That's for you to decide, but I think it is.

+### Is Alpine worth it?

+I'm very happy with Alpine and will certainly be updating all of my projects to use it.

-I'm really happy with Alpine, and you can expect the official Docker Hub versions of many images to support it in the near future.
+You can also expect the official Docker Hub versions of many images to support it in the near future.

-For example,
 <a target="_blank" href="https://hub.docker.com/_/redis/">Redis already has an
 Alpine version</a> and it's only **~16MB**.